orionnelson/Wff-Calculator/README.md

 BUGS:
-Leaving the Final Value to be a Negation or Have a negation formula greater then may give errors.
+Leaving the Final operation to be a Negation may give errors.
 This Does work However I have not been able to get the initial negation to work (1(a2b))
 ````